CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/upd-2dgn55.png)

    >**Note**: Please wait until the installation completes.
 It will take around 10 - 15 minutes when you run npm install for the first time.
+Incase if the execution is stuck, Please use **ctrl + C** to stop the execution and retry step again.

 1. Run the below mentioned command to run ui of the application.
 This will automatically open a browser tab where you'll see the complete application running